 Raymond B. Craib

-Four main research interests: Latin America and/as global history; critical geography/cartography; the left; theory and history
+Main research interests: Latin America and/as global history; critical geography/cartography; theory and history.

 The Cry of the Renegade: Politics and poetry in interwar Chile (Oxford University Press, 2016) Published in translation as: Santiago Subversivo 1920: Anarquistas, universitarios y la muerte de José Domingo Gómez Rojas.
 Trans. by Pablo Abufom Silva, LOM Ediciones, Chile, 2017